shinshu-alps/rtl8852cu-20240510/README.md

 ### Manual Removal Instructions

-To remove the driver if installed by the Manual Installation
+To uninstall the driver if installed by the Manual Installation
 Instructions:

 ```